apython1998/ClassPlanner/README.md

 * 2 people will work on Transcript, Major, and Minor - These will provide the course functionality of the system
 * 2 people will work on the Student, StudentAPI, StudentUI (& CombinedUI to get into StudentUI) - This will provide the student functionality for the system.
 This is an effective break down of the system because the pairs will each have multiple classes to work on separately.
 This should limit the direct dependencies between members of the entire group.

+#### Sprint 1:
+Sprint Goal: Allow to students to upload their transcript and view their graduation requirements (on the way to getting semester schedules).